khulnasoft/khulnasoft/doc/dev/background-information/telemetry/protocol.md

     and the template is in 'internal/telemetrygateway/v1/protoc-gen-doc.tmpl'.
 -->

-This page contains generated documentation for telemetry event data that gets exported to Sourcegraph from individual Sourcegraph instances.
+This page contains generated documentation for telemetry event data that gets exported to Khulnasoft from individual Khulnasoft instances.

-> WARNING: This page primarily pertains to the new telemetry system introduced in Sourcegraph 5.2.1 - refer to [DEPRECATED: Telemetry](deprecated.md) for the legacy system which may still be in use if a callsite has not been migrated yet.
+> WARNING: This page primarily pertains to the new telemetry system introduced in Khulnasoft 5.2.1 - refer to [DEPRECATED: Telemetry](deprecated.md) for the legacy system which may still be in use if a callsite has not been migrated yet.

 ## Table of Contents